Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Multimodal Fusion in Robot Vision Tasks

 Attention-based methods enhance object detection by dynamically focusing on key multimodal information.
 3D-CVF~\cite{yoo20203d} employs adaptive gating fusion with attention maps for feature weighting.
 FusionPainting~\cite{xu2021fusionpainting} integrates 2D and 3D segmentation to address boundary blurring.
 DeepFusion~\cite{li2022deepfusion} ensures precise alignment of LiDAR and image features using InverseAug and cross-attention mechanisms.
 Unlike hard association methods~\cite{chen2017multi, ku2018joint, yoo20203d}, TransFusion~\cite{bai2022transfusion} introduces a soft association fusion framework using a Transformer decoder for high-precision 3D detection.
 The first layer generates initial 3D boxes with object queries, while the second layer refines them using cross-attention.
 Additionally, an image-guided query strategy improves detection in sparse point clouds.
 UVTR~\cite{li2022unifying} converts images into voxel representations, enabling cross-modal learning.
 DeepInteraction~\cite{yang2022deepinteraction} addresses the limitation of unilateral fusion by introducing a multimodal interaction encoder and decoder.
 CMT~\cite{yan2023cross} enhances object localization by encoding 3D coordinates and using a Transformer decoder for multimodal interaction.
-BEVFusion~\cite{liu2023bevfusion} aligns image and point cloud features in BEV space using a convolutional encoder.
-However, its camera features lack spatial awareness, which GAFusion~\cite{li2024gafusion} improves using Sparse Depth Guidance and Laser Occupancy Guidance.
-Additionally, it employs a Laser-Guided Adaptive Fusion Transformer and a temporal fusion module for multi-frame aggregation.
-IS-Fusion~\cite{yin2024fusion} captures both instance-level and scene-level context using Hierarchical Scene Fusion and Instance-Guided Fusion, effectively integrating multimodal information at different granularities.
+BEVFusion\cite{liu2023bevfusion} aligns image and point cloud features in a unified BEV space, achieving high accuracy and efficiency in multimodal 3D perception tasks, particularly in large-scale scenarios such as autonomous driving.
+However, its image branch lacks spatial geometric modeling capabilities, making it prone to spatial reasoning errors in scenarios involving occlusions, viewpoint variations, or complex structures.
+In robotic vision tasks, although BEV representations provide a comprehensive global view, they are susceptible to degraded robustness in unstructured environments due to sparse point clouds, image blur, and depth estimation noise.
+Furthermore, the method relies on multi-modal projection and fusion operations that are computationally expensive, posing challenges for real-time deployment on resource-constrained platforms.
+The follow-up work GAFusion\cite{li2024gafusion} addresses the spatial awareness limitations by introducing sparse depth guidance and laser occupancy maps, and incorporates a laser-guided adaptive fusion transformer along with a temporal fusion module to enhance inter-modal and inter-frame consistency.
+However, these enhancements further increase the model complexity and inference cost, limiting its practicality on embedded robotic systems, especially in scenarios requiring both high frame rates and low power consumption.IS-Fusion~\cite{yin2024fusion} employs instance-guided fusion and hierarchical scene modeling to jointly capture fine-grained semantics and global contextual information, demonstrating strong performance in object detection and 3D scene understanding.
+While the method excels in structured and object-dense autonomous driving environments, it faces limitations in robotic applications involving dynamic, cluttered, or partially observable scenes, where its reliance on high-quality instance features can degrade performance.
+For example, in conditions with occlusions, low lighting, or incomplete observations, instance masks may be difficult to obtain accurately, reducing the effectiveness of the fusion process.
+Moreover, the method's multi-level fusion architecture introduces substantial computational overhead and lower inference efficiency, posing challenges for deployment in control-critical robotic systems.
+Additionally, as its experiments are primarily based on autonomous driving datasets, the method's generalization to common indoor tasks such as navigation and manipulation in service robots remains to be further validated.